philip-roy-jones/Philip-Jones-Portfolio/README.md

 Hi reader.
-My name is Philip Jones and this is my website.
+My name is Philip Jones and this is my portfolio website.

-If you wish to make some changes, I will be more than glad to hear you out on them.

-Hope you enjoy the view.
+I am completely open to suggestions.
+Would love to hear how I can improve this page!